Overview

 🚗 Getting There

-Lũng Pô is approximately 70km from Lào Cai city, following the road along the Red River through Bát Xát town to A Mú Sung commune.
-The route is now fully paved and takes 2–3 hours by motorbike or car.
-The road passes through river gorges and ethnic minority villages and is itself part of the attraction.
-Most conveniently combined with Y Tý - the two sites are in the same district and covered in a 2-day loop from Lào Cai or Sa Pa.
+Lũng Pô is approximately 70km from Lào Cai city, following the well-paved road along the Red River through Bát Xát town to A Mú Sung commune - about 2-3 hours by motorbike.
+The recommended route is via ĐT.156 from Lào Cai city (well-maintained, follows the Red River through scenic gorges).
+The Y Tý approach has steeper and rougher sections - better for high-clearance vehicles.
+The road is fully paved and considered easy riding.
+Most naturally combined with Y Tý in a 2-day Bát Xát district loop from Lào Cai or Sa Pa.

 What to Expect